mattermost/docs/source/install/self-managed-changelog.md

  - Improved the performance of aggregate queries related to Collapsed Reply Threads.

 #### Administration
- - Added ``always-on`` and ``default-on`` settings to **System Console > Experimental Features** for Collapsed Reply Threads.
-When enabled (default-on), users see Collapsed Reply Threads by default and have the option to disable it in **Settings**.
-When always on, users are required to use Collapsed Reply Threads and can't disable it.
-The default state is still ``default-off``.
  - Timestamps are now enabled in the default audit configuration.

+#### Enterprise Subscription
+ - Upgraded the minor version of the ElasticSearch development Docker image.
  - The Support Packet now contains two additional fields in the support_packet.yaml file: Active users and License-supported users.
- - Upgraded the minor version of the ElasticSearch development Docker image.

-#### Enterprise Subscription
- -

 ### Bug Fixes
  - Fixed an issue with ADA Accessibility where screen readers did not TAB to or read "This channel has guests" in the channel header bar.